shazy89/football-masters/README.md

 FootBall Masters - single page soccer app.
- Using FootBall Masters user's can get acces to Information of soccer leagues of all countries, can select countries to get information about teams of that country, can select teams for get infromation about players of that team.
+ FootBall Masters user's can get acces to information of soccer leagues of every country.
- Users can create a favorite teams and name their favorite teams and can delete the favorite teams.
+  They can select countries to get information about teams and players of that country, Users can pick players from any league to create their favorite teams and name the team whatever you want to.
+ Teams are modifiable, so you can edit, add or delete players.

  Source - API-FOOTBALL

+NSTRUCTIONS:
+RAILS BACK END:

+To run this app on your local environment, clone this repository.

+Navigate to the football-masters-api directory and run:

+bundle install

+rails db:migrate

+Then ran the server with the rails s command

+This will boot up the Rails web server at http://localhost:3000.